Lotus Elan: Racing

 Despite the fact that the Lotus Elan has been (and continues to be) used extensively for racing it was Lotus' first car that was not designed with racing in mind.
 (The earlier Lotus Elite was designed as a road car and also to compete in high-efficiency classes at Le Mans.)
 Nevertheless, because owners assumed that all Lotus cars were designed for racing, it soon found its way onto the track, however unsuitable.
 Lotus resisted modifying the car to make it more suitable for racing but eventually created a racing version of the Elan.
 Robinshaw/Ross quote Colin Chapman:"When we announced the Elan we said 'This is a touring car, it is not intended for racing and have done no competition development on it.'
 The fact that customers bought them and tried to race them was originally no concern of ours, but in the second year we thought, well, if these people insist on racing them then we'd better get down to some proper development.
 They were too softly sprung, too softly damped, tore their doughnuts apart and had all sorts of drama, but it was the name, and people thought they must be racing cars."

 The result of the "proper development" was the Type 26R version of the Elan, offered from 1964 at £1995 in kit form.

 Motor Sport: Mechanically, the 26R differed by featuring racing lightweight competition-spec wishbones, sliding spline driveshafts in place of rubber joints, bigger anti-roll bars and a degree of reinforcement around the suspension pick-up points.
 Pedals were repositioned to aid heel-and-toeing, dual circuit brakes with twin master cylinders and light alloy calipers coming as standard.
-As did a 140bhp Cosworth-tuned ‘four’ although up to 160bhp was offered in time.
+As did a 140bhp Cosworth-tuned 'four' although up to 160bhp was offered in time.

-Other changes included flared wheel arches, which allowed for larger wheels and tires, and a lighter body shell.
+Other changes included flared wheel arches, which allowed for larger wheels and tyres, and a lighter body shell.